pubpub/pubpub/workers/tasks/import/bulk/README.md

 - `--dry-run` to print a description of what will be imported, without doing it.
 - `--yes` to skip all confirmation prompts.

 Any Communities, Collections, and Pubs created will be immediately visible online, though Collections will be private and Pubs will remain unreleased.
+A record of what was created will be stored in the `receipt` file, which will be referenced later when publishing or discarding changes.
 If you're happy with the way things look on PubPub, you can take the second step of publishing these changes — creating a Release for newly created Pubs, and making Collections public — as follows:

 ```
-npm run tools bulkimport -- --actor user-slug --receipt /path/to/receipt --publish
+npm run tools bulkimport -- --actor=pubpub-user-slug --receipt /path/to/receipt --publish
 ```

 If you want to discard all _created_ objects (preserving those that were targeted by directives but not created by them), then run:

 ```
-npm run tools bulkimport -- --actor user-slug --receipt /path/to/receipt --discard
+npm run tools bulkimport -- --actor=pubpub-user-slug --receipt /path/to/receipt --discard
 ```

 By default, all of these commands will interface with the development (`duqduq`) instance.
 When you're ready to write things to prod, prepend all of these commands with `PUBPUB_PRODUCTION=true`.

 # Writing directives

-There is a kitchen sink of directive options available, but a conceptual overview of important ones might be useful before we list them all.
+There is a [kitchen sink](#directive-options) of directive options available, but a conceptual overview of important ones might be useful before we list them all.

 ## Understanding how directives are resolved